 Whether it is the treatment option or the expenses of it, every patient wants the best results.

 Natural and Effective Treatment for Deviated Nasal Septum by Yoga

-Patients suffering from Deviated Nasal Septum seek effective measures for the treatment.
+Patients having Deviated Nasal Septum try to look for effective treatment options.
 One of the most effective yet easy treatment options is the ancient art of ‘yoga.’
-There are numerous yoga poses that can provide relief from the discomfort of the breathing issue.
-Yoga poses that can help treat a deviated nasal septum are briefed below:
+There are numerous yoga poses that can provide relief from the discomfort of a blocked nose.
+Yoga poses that can help treat a deviated nasal septum are mentioned below:

 Hold this pose for about least 30 seconds and then take a long breath.
 Hold your breath for about 5 seconds.
 Now, fold your legs down and roll them against your back.

 Simhasana is also called Lion’s Posture.
 This pose can be performed in two different ways.
-One is by cross-legged pose or in vertical thunderbolt pose.
-Keep your hands on your knees or the ground in front.
-With your fingers splayed like the claws of a lion, lean your butt area forward, to the limit, you can easily go.
+One is by cross-legged pose and another is vertical thunderbolt pose.
+Keep your hands on the knees.
+With your fingers splayed like the claws of a lion, lean your butt area forward till you can easily go.

-This yoga pose is more of a breathing technique and is quite effective and efficient in treating deviated nasal septum.
-It has been used since many centuries to generate natural body heat and purify the body.
+This yoga pose is actually a breathing technique and is quite effective and efficient in treating deviated nasal septum.
+It has been used for many centuries to generate natural body heat and purify the body.

 To do this, you will need to breathe out completely, removing the air from your lungs.
 Then draw small breaths, snapping it all at once with your abdominal muscles.
 Repeat this yoga for 20 times to see effective results.

 This breathing technique helps to flush out toxic air from the body.